adityakumarsingh2/LLMChatbot/README.md

-# 🤖 LLM Chatbot — Aditya Kumar Singh's AI Resume Chatbot
+# 🤖 LLM Chatbot — Aditya Kumar Singh's AI Resume Assistant

-A terminal-based AI chatbot powered by **Google Gemini 2.5 Flash** that answers questions about Aditya Kumar Singh's resume, skills, projects, and experience.
+A modern AI chatbot application featuring both a terminal interface and a stunning Streamlit web application.
+Powered by **Google Gemini 2.5 Flash**, it is designed to interactively answer questions about Aditya Kumar Singh's resume, skills, projects, and professional experience.

 ---

 ## ✨ Features

+### 🌐 Web Application Interface (Streamlit Upgrade)
+- 🎨 **Premium Aesthetics**: Styled with a custom font (`Outfit`), linear purple-pink headers, and interactive elements.
+- 🧊 **Glassmorphism Sidebar**: Premium glassmorphic panel detailing a quick biography, active developer profile, and social links.
+- 🔑 **Dynamic Configuration**: Seamlessly loads your `GEMINI_API_KEY` from the environment/`.env` file, with a clean interactive password input fallback in the sidebar if not set.
+- 💬 **Interactive Chat Interface**: Styled chat bubbles with subtle hover animations, handling chat history natively in `st.session_state`.

+### 💻 Terminal Command Line Interface (CLI)
-- 🔑 **Auto-prompts for API Key**: Prompts for your Gemini API key on the first run and automatically saves it to a `.env` file for future runs.
+- 🔑 **Auto-prompts for API Key**: Prompts for your Gemini API key on the first run and saves it to a local `.env` file automatically.
-- 💬 **Interactive Terminal Loop**: Chat directly with the assistant through a command-line interface.
+- 💬 **Interactive Terminal Loop**: Direct connection and messaging loop via standard console output.

-- 🧠 **Engineered Prompt & System Rules**:
-  - *Context Priority*: Answers questions regarding Aditya's education, skills, projects, internships, certifications, achievements, or experience using the resume database.
-  - *General Knowledge Fallback*: If the question is outside the scope of the resume, the chatbot answers using its general knowledge.
-  - *Tone Constraint*: Programmed to be concise and helpful.
+### 🧠 Under the Hood
-- ⚡ **Gemini 2.5 Flash**: Powered by the latest, fast `gemini-2.5-flash` model.
+- 🚀 **Gemini 2.5 Flash**: Leverages Google's latest fast, cost-efficient `gemini-2.5-flash` model.
+- 🛡️ **Engineered Prompt Constraints**: Custom rules ensuring context priority, fallback responses for general questions, and a helpful, concise tone.

 ---